miekg/skydns2/README.md

 * `read_timeout`: network read timeout, for DNS and talking with etcd.
 * `ttl`: default TTL in seconds to use on replies when none is set in etcd, defaults to 3600.
 * `min_ttl`: minimum TTL in seconds to use on NXDOMAIN, defaults to 30.
-* `scache`: the size of the signature cache, defaults to 10000 records if not set.
+* `scache`: the capacity of the signature cache, defaults to 10000 records if not set.
-* `rcache`: the size of the response cache, defaults to 100000 records if not set.
+* `rcache`: the capacity of the response cache, defaults to 100000 records if not set.
+* `rcache-ttl`: the TTL of the response cache, defaults to 60 if not set.

 To set the configuration, use something like: